Axinom/Toolkit/Resources/Documentation/index.md

 There also exists a separate **Axinom.Toolkit.NLog** NuGet package that contains the functionaltiy to integrate NLog with the Axinom Toolkit logging channels.

+There also exists a separate **Axinom.Toolkit.Jose** NuGet package that contains JOSE protected messaging functionality.
+It is a separate package due to a dependency on a 3rd party library.

 # Helper method usage

 For boring technical reasons, you must access helper methods using the structure `Helpers.Argument.ValidateIsNotNull()`, always starting from the `Helpers` object.
 In code and documentation, these helpers are actually structured differently, for example as `CoreHelpers.ValidateIsNotNull()`.